 Time blocking is a disciplined approach to productivity that divides the workday by activities, and take advantage of your energetic times.
 This method requires discipline but it pays off for Harvill’s top seller interviewee Trudy.

 Let’s see Trudy’s method to apply the time-blocking productivity technique:

-- Consider every event in your day, for example: Time alloted to reading and answering e-mails in an event, making and returning phone calls is another event.Time allotted to budgeting is yet another event.
+- Consider every event in your day, for example, the time allotted to reading and answering e-mails in an event, making and returning phone calls is another event.Time allotted to budgeting is yet another event.
 Even a workout is an event.

-- Divide every workday into hour-long pieces and the allocates one of these pieces (or half of a piece, or two or three pieces) of her workday to each event.
+- Divide every workday into hour-long pieces and then allocates one of these pieces (or half of a piece, or two or three pieces) of her workday to each event.

 - Trudy uses a paper calendar and, colored squares to represent the pieces/events of the workday.
 You can use an app to do the same, it’s up to you.